KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 ### `Step 5: Get your reserve authorized and running`

-Once you have completed the above steps, you can let any network operator know so that they can approve your reserve and every specific pair you are allowed to list.
+Once you have completed the above steps, you can let any network operator know so that they can approve your reserve and list your token to the network.
 Kyber Network is currently the only network operator.

 Once approved, you can test your reserve on [KyberSwap](https://ropsten.kyber.network) Ropsten site!
-Please note that if there are other reserves listing same swap pair as you, your swap may not get matched with your reserve, because only the reserve that offer best rate will be matched.
+Please note that if there are other reserves listing same swap pair as you, your swap may not get matched with your reserve, because only the reserve that offers best rate will be matched.
 We can disable other reserves on the testnet to make sure you will swap with your reserve.

 ### Local testnet deployment
 Here, we will walk you through an example on running the deployment script on [Truffle's Ganache](https://truffleframework.com/ganache).